Kea-01Coder/FashionApparel/README.md

     Added a accordion to my about page
     Added a livetime function to show the current time

+*Order page
+   Added a removefromcart function
+   Added a loadfromcart function
+   Added soem validation functions to ensure that the order cannot be processed without filling in the form

 *Design Page
     Added a label for the sizes and added a quantity option to the clothes.